surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 ## Calculate on Raw functionality

-By enabling the field **Calculate on Raw**, the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
+By enabling the field <b>Calculate on Raw</b>, the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

->**For Instance:**  consider the below image, which represents calculated data with disabling calculate on raw.
+><b>For Instance:</b>  consider the below image, which represents calculated data with disabling calculate on raw.

 ```
 bi.add(${ROOT.BI_ORDERS.sum_ORDERVALUE},2)